🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 For a seamless journey through Selvazzano Dentro, consider using the Secret World app to craft a personalized AI itinerary.

-Suggested itinerary near Villa Emo Capodilista stands out among the Venetian villas for its particular architecture.
+Start with Villa Emo Capodilista stands out among the Venetian villas for its particular architecture., then continue with nearby places selected by Secret World.

 Morning